Phirlly/dengueFeverClassifierProject/README.md

 - Integrate findings into a **real-time clinical decision-support system**.

 ## Acknowledgments
-This project was completed as part of research work at **Texas A&M University**.
+This was completed as a project at **Texas A&M University**.
 We appreciate the contributions of researchers in the field of bioinformatics and dengue prognosis.

 ## References
 ```bibtex